 Conclusion:

-Emotional intelligence has become an indispensable trait for effective leadership in the local government sector.
-CEOs, directors, and managers who prioritize emotional intelligence can create a positive work environment, drive employee engagement, and foster organizational success.
+Emotional intelligence has become an essential trait for effective leadership in local government.
+CEOs, directors, and managers who prioritise emotional intelligence can create a positive work environment, drive employee engagement, and foster organisational success.
 By cultivating self-awareness, empathy, and emotional regulation, leaders can inspire their teams to reach new heights and transform the local government landscape in Australia.